Strong Dependence of Type Ia Supernova Standardization on the Local Specific Star Formation Rate

-In addition, dust-reddened $g-i$ will result in a higher estimated mass-to-light ratio when calculating stellar masses, offsetting some of the effect of extinction.
+In addition, dust-reddened $g-i$ results in a higher estimated mass-to-light ratio when calculating stellar masses, offsetting some of the effect of extinction.

 To better quantify this effect, we simulated expected amounts of dust based on the SFR versus $E(B-V)$ and stellar mass versus $E(B-V)$ relations given by \cite{battisti_2016}, including the scatter about the mean relations.
 These are consistent with global galaxy SFR and dust trends as well \citep{brinchmann_2004}.
 These trends show that dust increases along the locus where both stellar mass and star formation are increasing.
 The net effect is to compress and slightly distort the measured LsSFR relative to the true LsSFR.
 Our LsSFR step analysis uses a threshold, $\mathrm{LsSFR_{cut}}$, selected to divide our sample in half, so in the mean these effects are not expected to impact our categorization of SNe~Ia between younger and older progenitors.